 I cut back on my visits to Banh Mi Bay when I made a commitment to eating at least one home-cooked meal per day.
 At £6.95 per meal (roughly $9), the filling chicken curry was a comparatively affordable lunch option in the city.
 But if I could budget better with cooking, I could save $5-25 a day from a lunch or dinner.
 The pledge helps make my huge apartment more affordable and gives me extra savings for all of my travels.

 I also wanted to motivate myself to get back into the kitchen.
-I was staying late in the office or at a pub past dinnertime and I wasn’t making the effort to plan what to eat for lunch the next day – or even what I could have for a late dinner, after the stores had closed.
-By eating one home-cooked one meal a day I could maintain the flexibility to eat out for lunch or dinner – a balanced arrangement that suits my professional and social life.
+I was staying late in the office or at a pub past dinnertime and I wasn’t making the effort to plan what to eat for lunch the next day, or even what I could have for a late dinner after the stores had closed.
+By eating one home-cooked meal a day, I could maintain the flexibility to eat out for lunch or dinner – a balanced arrangement that suits my professional and social life.
 I don’t have to leave work unfinished or turn down a social invitation to go home and cook – I just have to do a little planning.
-I am the healthiest when I am cooking for myself and I can see the difference on my body even when I am eating bigger or more filling meals.
+I am the healthiest when I am cooking for myself and I can see my body slimming even when I am eating bigger or more filling meals.

 I learned to make Vietnamese chicken curry to bring my favorite restaurant meal home in London and take it with me back to America.
 After 5 or 6 attempts I’m really excited that I have matched the flavor!
 The base of this recipe is from Rasa Malaysia.
 I followed it exactly the first time I made it and found that it had all of the right ingredients, but something was still missing.
 Instead of adding everything to the pot at once, I improved this dish by adding a few more simple steps.
 Marinading the chicken and blooming the spices deepen their flavors so the 30-minute simmer tastes like it’s been cooking for hours.
 The flavors of the curry powder – turmeric, annatto seeds, lemongrass, coriander seeds, and chili – marry even more as they sit together, so this dish is great for meal prep and leftovers.
 Look for the special ingredients in this recipe at an Asian grocery store or find them on Amazon.